EternityForest/PuzzleBlocs/README.md

 Two males can't face each other, but two females can, and you can use a LinkStick to give the layout a bit more strength.

+For extra security, blu-tak will hold things together very strongly, since there is mechanical pressure on it, while still allowing easy removal.

+Hot glue should also work well for permanent use.

 ## Gridfinity

 There is a gridfinity holder block you can use, it is a 221M size.
 However, gridfinity tiles are 42mm and we are 50mm for a 221, so there is wasted space on all sides for the connector, and it does not sit perfectly centered.